LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-already-forgot-about-you.md

 but wait... which memories?

-today I was just being me,
+today I was just being myself,

 I felt there was a better me